 A new Mayor’s Petition

 Vancouver residents want more ways to help shape the future of our city between elections.
-That’s why I’ll bring in a resident petition, similar to the online petition system I founded in the Parliament of Canada.
+That’s why I’m working on bringing in a resident petition, similar to the online petition system I founded in the Parliament of Canada.
 Under Vancouver’s new petition tool, residents will write petitions that other residents can sign online and/or in-person.

 Depending on the total number of petition signatures gathered, the petitioner will either receive a direct response from the mayor’s office, or be invited to take part in a special petition hearing chaired by the mayor.